Mrs Jean Arrowsmith

 Michael Coker

-I practice locally as a Solicitor throughout my career and also served as HM Coroner for Warwickshire for some 25 years in total as well as serving as a District and Town Councillor in Keniworth for many years.
+I practiced locally as a Solicitor throughout my career and also served as HM Coroner for Warwickshire for some 25 years in total as well as serving as a District and Town Councillor in Kenilworth for many years.
 I believe this varied experience and knowledge of the local area should be of value to the Trust.

 Further, I now know that I will have the time available that the post of governor requires and would love to have the privilege of giving that time to the Trust, which provides one, if not the most important service in our area.
 We are all fortunate to have a good hospital service within our district and I would wish to give such support as I am able to maintain that good and efficient care.